airbytehq/airbyte/docs/project-overview/changelog/README.md

 * 🐛 Slack source: Sync operations no longer hang indefinitely.
 * 🐛 Jira source: Now uses updated time as the cursor field for incremental sync instead of the created time.
 * 🐛 Intercom source: Fixed inconsistency between schema and output data.
-* 🐛 Hubspot source: Streams with the items property now have their schemas fixed.
+* 🐛 HubSpot source: Streams with the items property now have their schemas fixed.
-* 🐛 Hubspot source: Empty strings are no longer handled as dates, fixing the deals, companies, and contacts streams.
+* 🐛 HubSpot source: Empty strings are no longer handled as dates, fixing the deals, companies, and contacts streams.
 * 🐛 Typeform source: Allows for multiple choices in responses now.
 * 🐛 Shopify source: The type for the amount field is now fixed in the schema.
 * 🐛 Postgres destination: \u0000\(NULL\) value processing is now fixed.